How Much Land to Feed a Family: We Grow a Complete Diet on ½ Acre (2,000 m²) in the Tropics

 Cooked Adlai grains as part of a tropical staple crop

-Cooked adali
+Cooked adlai

 Red beans drying on a mesh rack before long term storage on a tropical homestead